 We will allocate you to one of the venues where you can sit the assessment.
-You can find out about the venues on our website.

 We will allocate a provisional place at one of the assessment venues to all trainees who may meet the eligibility criteria to sit the assessment.
 We will write to these trainees to let them know where they have been allocated a place, but if you receive this letter, it does not mean you have been entered into the assessment.
-You will still need to submit an application form by the deadline on the key dates page, and show that you meet the eligibility criteria to sit the assessment.
+You will still need to submit an application form by the deadline and show that you meet the eligibility criteria to sit the assessment.